mysociety/alaveteli/doc/INSTALL.md

 probably don't want this in your development profile; the example `memcached.yml` file disables this behaviour.

+Finally, copy `config/newrelic.yml-example` to `config/newrelic.yml`.
+This file contains configuration information for the New Relic performance management system.
+By default, monitoring is switched off by the `agent_enabled: false` setting.
+See https://github.com/newrelic/rpm for instructions on switching on local and remote performance analysis.

 # Deployment

 In the 'alaveteli' directory, run: